googleapis/nodejs-error-reporting/README.md

     projectId: 'my-project-id',
     keyFilename: '/path/to/keyfile.json',
     credentials: require('./path/to/keyfile.json'),
-    // if true library will attempt to report errors to the service regardless
+    // Specifies when errors are reported to the Error Reporting Console.
-    // of the value of NODE_ENV
+    // See the "When Errors Are Reported" section for more information.
-    // defaults to false
+    // Defaults to 'production'
-    ignoreEnvironmentCheck: false,
+    reportMode: 'production',
-    // determines the logging level internal to the library; levels range 0-5
+    // Determines the logging level internal to the library; levels range 0-5
     // where 0 indicates no logs should be reported and 5 indicates all logs
-    // should be reported
+    // should be reported.
-    // defaults to 2 (warnings)
+    // Defaults to 2 (warnings)
     logLevel: 2,
-    // determines whether or not unhandled rejections are reported to the
-    // error-reporting console
-    reportUnhandledRejections: true,
     serviceContext: {
         service: 'my-service',
         version: 'my-service-version'